parfei/varpedia/README.md

 # How to run

 Please use the SOFTENG 206 Virtual Box image provided to run the VARK_run.sh script file in.

-> Place run.sh in the same folder as the assignment-3.jar file, lib folder and api-key text file.
+You need the libraries specified and api-key text file.

-> ./VARK_run.sh in terminal.

 Please do not change the directories/files around.
 Warning: prototype has print statements currently for testing.